snuquill/snuquill.github.io/README.md

 - [ ] add javascript slider for photojournals
 - [ ] google analytics
 - [ ] add paginate feature for archives
+- [ ] add paginate feature for meet the staff